-All drivers involved in traffic accidents resulting in death, injury or property damage in excess of \$3,000, and all persons convicted by court of certain offenses involving vehicles.
+All drivers involved in traffic crashes resulting in death, injury or property damage in excess of \$3,000, and all persons convicted by court of certain offenses involving vehicles.

-WHAT MUST YOU DO AFTER THE ACCIDENT?
-(See Chapter VII, page 52) Report the accident to the Police Department and insurance company and: File evidence of insurance (Form SR-21).
+WHAT MUST YOU DO AFTER THE CRASH?
+(See Chapter VII, page 52) Report the crash to the Police Department and insurance company and:

+File evidence of insurance (Form SR-21).